An Indian favourite, this delicious aromatic chicken & onion curry has wonderful depth of flavour, and is perfect with rice or rotis.

 - salt to taste

-- 1 kg boneless chicken cut into small pieces
+- 1 kilos boneless chicken cut into small pieces, or small pieces of chicken on the bone

 - 1 medium onion cut into large cubes and separated

-- On a low-medium flame, heat the oil in a large saucepan and add the green and black cardamom, the cloves, peppercorns and cumin seeds.
-Allow them to gently fry for around half a minute, taking care that they do not burn.
+- On a low-medium flame, heat the oil in a large saucepan and add green and black cardamom, cloves, peppercorns and cumin seeds.
+Allow them to gently fry for around half a minute, taking care that they do not burn.3 tablespoons olive oil, 3 whole black cardamoms, 4 green cardamom, 4 cloves, 1 teaspoon black peppercorns, 1 teaspoon cumin seeds

-- Add the diced onions and sauté till lightly browned.
+- Add diced onions and sauté till lightly browned.2 medium onions

-- Add the green chilli, garlic and ginger and sauté for a further minute.
+- Mix in the green chilli, garlic and ginger and sauté for a further minute.2 cloves garlic, 3 green chilli, 2 inches ginger

-- Stir in the chopped tomatoes and lightly fry for 2-3 minutes.
+- Then stir in chopped tomatoes and lightly fry for 2-3 minutes.200 grams tinned tomatoes

-- Next, add the cinnamon, turmeric, red chilli powder, cumin, coriander, and 1 teaspoon of garam masala powder.
-Pour in a couple of tablespoons of water, so that the masala powders do not stick to the bottom of the pan and burn.
-Cook the masala mixture for around 5 minutes, adding slightly more water if necessary.
+- Next, add cinnamon, turmeric, red chilli powder, cumin, coriander, and 1 teaspoon of garam masala powder.
+Add a couple of tablespoons of water, so that the masala powders do not stick to the bottom of the pan and burn.
+Cook the masala (spice) mixture for around 5 minutes, adding slightly more water if necessary.¼ teaspoon cinnamon powder, ½ teaspoon turmeric powder, 1 teaspoon red chilli powder, 1.5 teaspoons cumin powder, 1.5 teaspoons coriander powder, 1 teaspoon garam masala powder, water

-- Add the chicken and mix well to ensure it is well coated in the masala sauce.
-Cook uncovered for 15 minutes, stirring occasionally.
+- Add the chicken and mix well to ensure it is well coated in masala sauce.
+Cook uncovered for 15 minutes, stirring occasionally.1 kilos boneless chicken

 - Stir in the yogurt and the larger pieces of onion, then sprinkle over the remaining garam masala.
 Mix together well and cook for a further 5 minutes.
-Serve with warm fluffy rice.
+Serve with warm fluffy rice.1 medium onion, 60 grams plain yogurt, ½ teaspoon garam masala

 - Smash the green and black cardamoms before using for wonderful flavour.